sankBalde/portfolio/website_react/docs/architecture/aws-services.md

 # AWS Services

-This document outlines the AWS services used in the bjornmelin-platform-io platform.
+This document outlines the AWS services used in the abdoulaye-platform-io platform.

 ## Core Services